Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: DISCUSSION

 Recent studies of the speed of sexual populations in the context of the FM mechanism have mostly focused on the case with an infinite supply of beneficial mutations~\cite{NSF2010,RC2010,WB2012}, exploiting the mathematical progress in treating the spreading of beneficial mutations as a Gaussian traveling wave~\cite{TLK1996,RWC2003,DF2007,RBW2008,PSK2010,GRBHD2012,Fisher2013}. \citeN{RC2010} studied how recombination speeds up adaptation when there is standing variation of beneficial mutations. \citeN{NSF2010} studied the speed of adaptation of large facultatively sexual populations, starting from a monomorphic state.
 Similar to our results, \citeN{NSF2010} found a regime of intermediate recombination rates where the speed increases logarithmically with population size, however with a prefactor that varies quadratically with $r$.
 Although \citeN{RC2010} and \citeN{NSF2010} investigated the adaptation dynamics of sexual populations with an (effectively) infinite supply of beneficial mutations, their results cannot be directly compared to ours.
 This is because the model genomes of \citeN{RC2010} and \citeN{NSF2010} assume no or weak linkage between beneficial mutations, whereas in our model mutations in the same locus are tightly linked.
+Stated differently, unlike our model which allows for an infinite number of possible beneficial alleles per locus, each locus in the models cited above has only two possible alleles.
 A related study with an explicit genetic map was recently presented by \citeN{WB2012}.
+In future work, it may be of interest to consider models in which the number of linked sites per locus, the number of loci and the rate and mode of recombination can all be varied independently, and the different limiting cases considered in these earlier studies and in the present work can be explored in a unified setting.